kiedtl/awesome-prompts/README.md

 - The prompt must be written by the person submitting the prompt.
 (No submitting code you didn't write!!)
 - The prompt must be self-contained, i.e. should not be spread out over more than one file.
 - The prompt must be completely cross-platform.
+- **(Optional)** Prompt code should be compatible with all recent versions of their respective shells.
+    - E.g. a PowerShell prompt should be compatible with both PowerShell 5 and PowerShell 6.

 ## License
 MIT